Venthe/gitea-helm-chart/README.md

   enabled: true
   storageClass: myOwnStorageClass
 ```

-When using PostgreSQL as dependency, this will also be deployed as a statefulset by default.

 If you want to manage your own PVC you can simply pass the PVC name to the chart.